 In custody cases, temporary orders help to create stability and consistency for the children and give the court the opportunity to see how a visitation arrangement will work.
 If one parent does not comply with court orders, it is often an indication that a different custody arrangement may be necessary on a final basis.

 In property cases, temporary orders ensure that all of the bills get paid and both parties have access to community funds.
 Often, parties are able to negotiate a temporary agreement, but if that is not possible, the issues will be presented to the judge.

 What happens during a hearing?

 A Texas temporary order hearing takes place before a judge.
 The judge will hear evidence, usually in the form of testimony of the parties, prior to making a decision.
 You will likely be called as a witness and asked questions by your lawyer and your spouse’s lawyer that are relevant to the decision of filing the order.

 Your lawyer may help you present any documentation or proof of the issues in your case to the judge.
 Other family members, teachers, or doctors may also be called to testify, depending on the circumstances of your case.
 These hearings often have a time limit, so not every issue in your case will be discussed.

 How should I prepare?

-Temporary orders hearings often occur very early in a case, so it is important to provide your attorney with all the information they may need as soon as possible.
-At the Ramos Law Group we ask our clients to complete certain ‘homework’, and the more detailed you can be in preparing your documents, the better the lawyer will be able to represent you in your temporary order case.
+Hearings for temporary orders in Texas divorces often occur very early in the process, so it is important to provide your attorney with all the information they may need as soon as possible.
+At the Ramos Law Group, we ask our clients to complete certain ‘homework’, and the more detailed you can be in preparing your documents, the better the lawyer will be able to represent you in your temporary order case.

-Review all of the pleadings filed on your behalf, so you know what you are asking for and be prepared to answer questions about what you want.
+If you are intending to use a temporary order during your Texas divorce, review all of the pleadings filed on your behalf so you know what you are asking for and be prepared to answer questions about what you want.